How to Know If Ecuador Is Safe to Travel to (It Is)

 In the Coastal Region

-Now this is the area to avoid when you are visiting Ecuador at the moment (2024).
+Now this is the area to avoid when you are visiting Ecuador at the moment (2024) and if you are wondering is Ecuador safe.
 The political unrest has continued in parts of this region due to drug transportation at the port cities among other socio-economic issues.
 Crimes include civil unrest, robbery, and kidnapping.
 Many State Departments (such as the one from the United States) are currently saying to avoid this region, listing all the provinces on the coast as ones to avoid.
 When talking about tourist destinations to avoid, the city of Guayaquil is one to stay away from.
 While many of the crimes are targeting Ecuadorian citizens, it is still best to stay away until the situation ameliorates.

 Resources for Determining if Ecuador is Safe